kahliapinkins123/Popular-Music/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an application built with Javascript that displays detailed information about popular music albums from Shazam's most popular music API.
-It implements several funtions from Javascript, such as Event Listeners, retrieving elements from the DOM, a submit function and many more.
-Using Javascript's many functions, I've created a user-friendly and dynamic app.
+This is an application built with Javascript that displays detailed information about popular music from Shazam's Music API.
+It implements several functions from Javascript, such as Event Listeners, retrieving elements from the DOM, a submit function and many more.
+Using Javascript's many faculties, I've created a user-friendly and dynamic app to find and listen to popular music.
 This application also includes a backend db.json that is being fetched from Shazam in my application.

 <p align="right">(<a href="#top">back to top</a>)</p>